Herbert-Hao/Video-Based-Vehicle-Speed-Measurement/README.md

-The project will be used in business and an invention patent has been applied for protection.
+The project is currently being used in patent applications.
 To download the code of this project, reach out to Herbert Hao  --  superherbert@163.com.
 Your letter should describe your institution and the work in which you and your team plan to use the code.